cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 NOT RECOMMENDED.
 Applications should move such checks to the client.
 Note that limited checks at the server are possible to implement, e.g., detecting repeated passwords.

+In general, passwords should be selected with sufficient entropy to avoid being susceptible to recovery through dictionary attacks, both online and offline.

 ## AKE Private Key Storage